vuejs/composition-api/README.md

 ⚠️ <code>createApp()</code> is global
 </summary>

 In Vue 3, `createApp()` is introduced to provide context(plugin, components, etc.) isolation between app instances.
-Due the the design of Vue 2, in this plugin, we provide `createApp()` as a forward compatible API which is just an alias of the global.
+Due the design of Vue 2, in this plugin, we provide `createApp()` as a forward compatible API which is just an alias of the global.

 ```ts
 const app1 = createApp(RootComponent1)